Working for change

 Some of the current work undertaken by the Academy can be found below, along with links to publications that the team has produced in conjunction with our partners.

-Challenging Weight Stigma – Weight stigma results in discrimination, stereotyping and social exclusion based on a person’s weight.
-The Academy has been exploring what a transformational approach to tackling weight stigma in health and social care might look like.
-We produced a provocation paper Weight Stigma: the last socially acceptable prejudice? (link will open in a new page) and hosted an event to provide discussion and debate.
-You can read the Event Report: Weight Stigma (link will open in a new page)
+The Academy has also been exploring what a transformational approach to tackling weight stigma in health and social care might look like.
+We produced a provocation paper Weight Stigma: the last socially acceptable prejudice? and hosted an event to provide discussion and debate.
+You can read the Event Report: Weight Stigma

 The Academy is also part of Public Health Scotland’s Weight Bias and Obesity Strategy Short Life Working Group looking at wider messaging and awareness around weight bias and obesity stigma.

 Open Dialogue – Open Dialogue is a potentially transformational approach to supporting people experiencing mental distress.
 The Academy is exploring how this person-centred approach could be beneficial in Scotland and hosted an event to bring interested people together from across Scotland.
 The Academy has also published a paper on this, Emphasising Humanity: Open Dialogue.

 The Academy is involved in the Early Intervention in Psychosis Lived Experience Reference Group which is part of the Early Intervention in Psychosis Improvement Network.
 The Academy works to ensure that people with lived experience are heard and help shape early intervention services.